kanboard/kanboard/docs/project-permissions.markdown

 A project can have two kinds of people: **project managers** and **project members**.

 - Project managers can manage the configuration of the project and access to the reports.
-- Project members are standard users, they have less privileges.
+- Project members can only do basic operations (create or move tasks).

 When you create a new project, you are automatically assigned as a project manager.